 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the District considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 The major sources of revenue susceptible to accrual are property taxes and specific ownership taxes.
 All other revenue items are considered to be measurable and available only when cash is received by the District.
-The District determined that Developer advances are not considered as revenue susceptible to accrual.
 Expenditures, other than interest on long-term obligations, are recorded when the liability is incurred or the long-term obligation is due.